MoboBytes/Panorama-Rules-Deployer/README.md

 - Click "Run https" button, filed green array at the top.
 Should boot Swagger (API Tester) to verify the back-end is working

 **Accessing the App**
-- While both Swagger Page (Back-End) and Web-App (Front-End) are open Login with your credentials
+- While both Swagger Page (Back-End) and Web-App (Front-End) are open, then login with your credentials
 1) Host (Being an IP address or host website used to access Paloalto Networks Dashboard)
 2) User Name
 3) Password